Lions agree to deal with Rams executive Brad Holmes as GM

+The Detroit Lions desperately need to figure out how to draft better players and they’re leaning on Brad Holmes to lead the way, drawing on his expertise with the Los Angeles Rams.
-The Detroit Lions agreed to terms with Brad Holmes on Thursday to be their general manager.

-Holmes led the Rams’ college scouting department for eight years and started his 18-year career with them as a public relations intern in 2003.
+Holmes and the Lions agreed to terms Thursday on a deal Thursday that makes him their general manager.
+He led the Rams’ college scouting department for eight years and started his 18-year career with them as a public relations intern in 2003.

+Unlike Detroit’s previous search in 2016 when it hired Bob Quinn after interviewing just three candidates, it chose to give Holmes a shot after he was one of 12 to formally discuss the job with the team.

-“Several weeks ago when we embarked on this process, it was critical that we find the right person to fit our vision for this team,” Lions principal owner and chairman Sheila Ford Hamp said in a statement issued by the team.
-“It was evident early on that Brad is a proven leader who is ready for this opportunity.
-We are thrilled to introduce him to our fans as a member of our football family.”
+”It was evident early on that Brad is a proven leader who is ready for this opportunity,” Lions principal owner and chairman Sheila Ford Hamp said.

 Holmes had a second interview in Detroit on Wednesday, meeting with the franchise’s leaders in person, and was impressive enough to land the job.

-“Throughout our search for a new general manager, Brad was someone who stood out immediately,” Lions president and CEO Rod Wood said in a statement.
-“His abilities as a critical thinker, along with his extensive experience implementing technology and analytics into his approach to scouting, were among the many decisive qualities Brad displayed in our time getting to know him during the interview process.
+”Throughout our search for a new general manager, Brad was someone who stood out immediately,” Lions president and CEO Rod Wood said. ”His abilities as a critical thinker, along with his extensive experience implementing technology and analytics into his approach to scouting, were among the many decisive qualities Brad displayed in our time getting to know him during the interview process.

 ”We look forward to him helping lead our organization as we take the next steps as a team.”